Simultaneous Detection of Longitudinal and Transverse Bunch Signals at a Storage Ring: Coherent synchrotron radiation

-The investigation of the CSR dynamics requires THz detectors that are fast enough to resolve the emitted synchrotron radiation pulse for each bunch in a multi-bunch environment.
-We use different detectors placed in the two infra-red beamlines \cite{mathis2003terahertz}: NbN based Hot Electron Bolometers (HEB \cite{semenov2007terahertz}), YBCO-detectors with ultra fast response times \cite{thoma2013highly} and commercially available room temperature zero-bias Schottky detectors with different bandwidths \cite{ACST, VDI}.
-The measurements presented here were conducted with the Schottky detectors.
+The investigation of the CSR dynamics includes THz detectors that are fast enough to resolve the emitted synchrotron radiation for each bunch in a multi-bunch environment.
+We use commercially available room temperature zero-bias Schottky diode detectors with different sensitivity ranges \cite{PhysRevAccelBeams.19.110701, steinmann2017continuous}.
+To read out these detectors we use the data acquisition (DAQ) system KAPTURE \cite{caselle2014ultra, Caselle2017KAPTURE}.
+KAPTURE is a fast FPGA-based system with four input channels that can be used to sample the signal of one detector with four sample points per bunch and turn.
+Alternatively, it is possible to sample up to four detectors in parallel with a bunch-by-bunch sampling rate of \unit[500]{MHz}.
+For the measurements presented here, we configured KAPTURE to digitize the peak intensity of multiple different detectors simultaneously.

-To read out these detectors we use the KAPTURE system that is described in more detail in Refs.~\cite{caselle2014ultra, Caselle2017KAPTURE} and will be briefly presented in the following: It is a fast FPGA-based DAQ-system with four input channels that can be used to sample the signal of one detector with four points per bunch and turn.
-The minimal adjustable delay between consecutive sampling points is \unit[3]{ps} resulting in a local sampling rate of approx. \unit[330]{GS/s}.
-The ADCs have a sampling depth of \unit[12]{bit}.
-Alternatively, it is possible to sample up to four detectors in parallel with a bunch-by-bunch and turn-by-turn resolution at a fixed phase relative to the RF system.
-For the measurements presented here we configured KAPTURE for reading out the peak intensity of three different detectors at every third turn simultaneously.
+Figure~\ref{fig:f05794_2015-11-06T23h37m57s_KAPTUREsignal} illustrates this multi-detector operation mode.
+It shows the signals recorded by an avalanche photo diode (APD) sensitive to incoherent synchrotron radiation in the visible range and a Schottky diode sensitive in the THz range.
+The APD is insensitive to arrival time oscillations caused by synchrotron oscillation, as the duration of the APD pulse is longer than the amplitude of the synchrotron oscillation and KAPTURE samples at a fixed phase relative to the RF.
+Thus, the observed oscillation of the APD signal is due to an intensity fluctuation.
+The bunch oscillates horizontally around the focal point of the optics and the limited aperture of the beam line optics transfers this into an intensity oscillation.
+This signal will play a vital role for the calibration of the synchronization in Sec.~\ref{sec:synchronization}.

-Figure~\ref{fig:f05794_2015-11-06T23h37m57s_KAPTUREsignal} illustrates this operation mode.
-It shows the signal recorded by a Schottky diode sensitive in the THz range and one avalanche photo diode (APD) sensitive in the visible range for the incoherent synchrotron radiation.
-The duration of the APD pulses is longer than the amplitude of the arrival time oscillations of the bunch due to synchrotron oscillations.
-As this oscillation is also an energy oscillation, the dispersion at the radiation source point transfers this oscillation into a horizontal oscillation of the bunch around the focus point of the optical setup and thus into an intensity modulation of the synchrotron radiation.
-This signal will play a vital role for the calibration of the synchronization, see Sec.~\ref{sec:synchronization}.
+The combination of KAPTURE and Schottky diodes is used for detailed and systematic studies of the CSR emission during the micro-bunching instability.
+The analysis of the fluctuation of the CSR intensity allows for example a fast and precise mapping of the bursting threshold \cite{PhysRevAccelBeams.19.110701}.
+Using four Schottky diodes with different frequency bands we can configure the KAPTURE system into a bunch-by-bunch spectrometer for CSR studies \cite{steinmann2017continuous}.